monteslu/node-red-contrib-gpio/Readme.md

 node-red-contrib-gpio
 ========================

-A set of input and output nodes for controlling General Purpose Input and Outputs (GPIOs) though the use of [johnny-five](https://github.com/rwaldron/johnny-five) [I/O Plugins](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins)
+A set of input and output nodes for controlling General Purpose Input and Outputs (GPIOs) though the use of [johnny-five](https://github.com/rwaldron/johnny-five) [I/O Plugins](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins) as well as running johnny-five scripts!

 ## Install via NPM